 When it comes to stainless steel strings they are brighter, and can provide you with more sustain even better than the NPS or pure nickel strings.

-And not to mention there resistant to acids, oil and their long lasting.
+And not to mention they’re resistant to acids, oil and their long-lasting.

 But in the other hand they feel much different on fingers and cause to more fret wear.

 Stainless steel strings features more bright and metallic sound and can be used on many instruments such as guitars, banjos, mandolins.